Interactive Explainer

 Below you control two neurons feeding a single output.
 The blue dashed lines show each neuron's individual hinge; the solid orange curve is their weighted sum.
 Slide the second bias to pull the second hinge to the right—watch a bump appear.

-Stack bumps until the shape appears
+Stack hinges into the shape

-Why can't one neuron just do it?
+Why can't a few neurons just do it?

-| Hidden width $N$ | What the network can express | Best achievable MSE on sine |
+| Hidden width $N$ | What the network can express | MSE vs sine |

 |---|